 The owner had considerable past experience dealing with proposed solutions that included localized crack injection repair utilizing urethane based technology – a temporary fix that would not meet the prolonged needs of the building.
 A long-term repair solution was needed – one that would not involve continued yearly maintenance.

-PULLMAN and STRUCTURAL TECHNOLOGIES, both Structural Group companies, were hired to investigate the water intrusion challenges, perform a root cause analysis, determine the best repair option(s) and implement a solution.
+PULLMAN and STRUCTURAL TECHNOLOGIES were hired to investigate the water intrusion challenges, perform a root cause analysis, determine the best repair option(s) and implement a solution.

 One of the many challenges was determining the structural makeup of the 100-year old concrete foundation structure, including the reinforcing patterns and wall thickness, since the building’s historical data was unavailable.
 Another challenge was to develop a cost effective solution when determining the scope and extent of grouting work because the owner did not have water control as part of the redevelopment budget.

 Acrylamide chemical grout was selected by STRUCTURAL TECHNOLOGIES as the most cost effective and highest performance material for this type of application.
 PULLMAN created a 350 SF mock-up area with substantial water infiltration to demonstrate performance and unit pricing.
 Mock-ups like this help quantify material usage, port-to-port spacing, proper grout set times for controlled migration lengths and crack penetration and mix proportions/concentrations.
 Because wall thicknesses were unknown, the mock-ups also verified pump pressures, volumes and drilling time.